guildai/guild.ai/pages/docs/runs.md

 trained model as well as training logs and other artifacts associated with the operation.

-Similarly, when you fine-tune a model, you generate a run.
+Similarly, when you finetune a model, you generate a run.
 When you test a model, you generate a run.
 In fact, any operation that you run generates a distinct run.
 This is how Guild manages your work.